Frequently Asked Questions

 How is the community service requirement completed?

 Students follow four steps to complete the Community Service Requirement.
-All four steps are outlined in detail on pages 5 and 6 of the community service handbook.
+All four steps are outlined in the community service handbook.

 Do I have to perform my service in a school?